Sankarmaharajan/Sankarmaharajan/README.md

 Welcome to my GitHub profile!
 Here's a bit about me:

-- 👀 I’m interested in working on projects involving React Native, React, HTML, Django framework, and Internet of Things (IoT).
+- 👀 I’m interested in working on projects involving Spring Boot, React Native, HTML, Django REST Framework, and Internet of Things (IoT).
-- 🌱 I’m currently learning Django framework and Node.js.
+- 🌱 I’m currently working in Spring Boot, Django REST Framework.
 - 💞️ I’m looking to collaborate on projects related to web development, mobile app development, and IoT solutions.
 - 📫 You can reach me via email at sankarmaharajan03@gmail.com
 - 😄 Pronouns: He/Him